mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 TODO: Replace with GIF of current TinyPilot UI
 {{</notice>}}

 At the start of 2021, I was TinyPilot's sole developer, customer support agent, salesperson, and marketer.
 The only other employee was my girlfriend, who managed inventory and fulfilled orders.
-We ran TinyPilot out of our home, which was slowly transforming into a TinyPilot warehouse.
+We ran TinyPilot out of our Western Massachusetts home, which was slowly transforming into a TinyPilot warehouse.

 Today, TinyPilot has a real office, a two-person fulfillment staff, a team of three developers, and a [distributor in Europe](https://kvm-ip.de).